alperyilmaz/verse-gviz/README.md

 * After the process finished successfully, you'll see a link `8787` on top of the page
 * When you click the link, you'll be at Rstudio server login page (username and passwords are `rstudio`)
 * Happy reproducible researching ;)

+> **IMPORTANT** While using play with docker the instances have certain time limit (4 hours at the time of writing this note).
+When an instance is killed all data will be lost.
+So please copy over unsaved data to your local folder or git push frequently to prevent loss of data.